 Unlike rubies and sapphires, emeralds don’t receive routine heat treatments.
 The multitude of imperfections in emeralds make them likely to fracture during heating.
 However, a few emeralds do undergo heat treatment and are available at a lower cost.

-Dealers will heat emeralds with good clarity but poor color.
+Dealers will heat emeralds with good clarity but poor color in order to lessen yellow tints.
 Gentle heating mimics what happens naturally for other emeralds.
 After heating, the emeralds will have a more attractive color but still cost less than unheated stones.

 Of course, if you don’t mind lab-made stones, these offer immense savings while achieving a better color and clarity than most natural emeralds.

 Most importantly, lab-made emeralds are real emeralds.
 They have the same chemical composition and crystal structure.
 Only a trained eye with a good microscope can see the difference between a lab-made and a mined stone.